dgurudot/tg/HELP-PREFERENCES.md

 - **Name, Phone**: Cannot be changed from application.
 Contact Support if you would like it to be updated.
 - **Change Password**: Only allowed for Email based login.
 You must have done SignIn recently to update password.
 - **Notifications**: Update notification preferences for subscription services.
+- **Select Theme**: Allows you to select app theme to be System, Light or Dark mode.
 - **Use Face/Touch ID**: Allows you to login to application using device Face or Touch ID.
 - **Devices**: View account login history based on time and IP address and location (if available).
 - **Account Update**: Allows you to update your subscription service or delete account.